wp-plugins/wp-hide-dashboard/readme.txt

 **Q. Will you be creating an admin option page to allow specifying what role we want to hide these from?**

-A. I have this on the to-do list for the plugin, to be included in a future release.
+A. I have this on the to-do list for the plugin for a future release.
 In the meantime, you will still need to edit the plugin manually.

 == Screenshots ==

-1. Upper-left portion of 2.7/2.8/2.9 admin section
+1. WordPress 3.0 default Subscribers profile page
+2. WordPress 3.0 Subscribers profile page with WP Hide Dashboard activated

 == Changelog ==

+= Version 2.0: =
+* Code reworked; support for WordPress version 2.5 - 2.8 removed.
+* Updated menu removal code for compatibility with WordPress 3.0 (single user mode).
+* Added code to remove Personal Options section on Profile page (props to Matthew Pollotta).

 = Version 1.5: =
 * Added code to make it easier to configure plugin if you want to change the role/capability level.